cfw-guide/dsi.cfw.guide/_pages/en_US/hiyacfw-setup.md

 1. Download the latest macOS version of [hiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases)
 1. Extract the hiyaCFW Helper archive anywhere on your PC
-1. Extract the Just-A-DFC archive anywhere on your PC
 {% endcapture %}

 {% capture linuxPrep %}